 The most comprehensive guide to Federal, State, Provincial and Local campgrounds

-WE DONT HAVE THE MOST CAMPGROUNDS because we include only car-accessible, family campgrounds with toilets/tables and 4 or more campsites - whose existence and location we can verify.
+We include only car-accessible, family campgrounds with 4 or more campsites - whose existence and location we can verify.
 We want to be sure you find an actual family campground when you drive there. (no backpack-in, boat-in, horse camps or group-only camps).
-We tell you if you need to take a ferry or if a short walk to the sites is required.
+Some selected "boondocks" (no facilities), (we call "dispersed"), are included.
+We will tell you if you need to take a ferry or if a short walk to the sites is required.
 We do not include privately owned campgrounds.
-Read our FAQs to learn more about the data, accuracy, usage and precautions.

 Click here to tell us of any specific campground errors or omissions you find.